Foxconn

 Technical Implementation

-Running on the NVIDIA IGX platform, Halos outside-in functional safety agents fuse low-latency detections with safety monitoring and decision logic to supervise multiple robots simultaneously.
-It slows or stops them the moment a person enters a protected area, while allowing higher speeds and closer collaboration when zones are clear.
+The agent interacts with the robot to slow or stop the moment an object enters a protected area, while allowing higher speeds and closer collaboration when zones are clear.
 This approach helps manufacturers reduce safety incidents and false stops, increase robot throughput, and more easily navigate occlusions.

-Outside-in cameras establish a virtual fence and monitor the trailer interior and docking zones for occlusion alerts.
+In this safety concept, successfully inspected by TÜV Rheinland, outside-in cameras establish a virtual fence and monitor the trailer interior and docking zones for occlusion alerts.
 Robots operate at full speed or high-efficiency mode when no workers are in the region of interest, and engage safety functions the moment a person enters to prevent incidents from occurring.

-Virtual tripwires and dynamic zones manage multiple AMR robots and people in shared aisles and intersections, especially around blind corners or high-rack areas.
+Virtual tripwires and dynamic zones manage multiple AMR robots and people in shared aisles and intersections, including around blind corners or high-rack areas.
 Especially in areas with material handling, alerts and occlusions detection are imperative when a person or robot enters a hidden zone or is obscured by an object, maintaining safety even in blind spots.

 Foxconn